Top 15 Scala Libraries for Data Science in 2023

-Which Scala library would I recommend for visualisation?
+Which Scala library would I recommend for visualization?

 Smile (stars: 5100)

-Now finally you can do NLP, linear algebra, graph computation machine learning and visualisation with a Smile!
-No jokes here :) This library covers everything necessary in ML, such as classification, regression, ustering, feature selection and so on.
-It is also commonly used for data visualisation.
+Now finally, you can do NLP, linear algebra, graph computation, machine learning, and visualization with a Smile!
+No jokes here :) This library covers everything necessary in ML, such as classification, regression, clustering, feature selection, and so on.
+It is also commonly used for data visualization.
 Really fast and comprehensive, the project is well structured and documented with pieces of code that will set you up with a really pleasant start.

 Vegas Smile (stars: 707)

-Another tool used for data visualisation.
+Another tool used for data visualization.
 Way more functional than those mentioned earlier, breeze-viz allows you not only to create custom plots but gives you a chance to manipulate data as well.
-You can use its declarative API to work with files, raw data or Spark Frames.
+You can use its declarative API to work with files, raw data, or Spark Frames.
 And at the end, everything is compiled to a strongly typed JSON specification.

 Breeze-viz (stars: 37)

-A project created for data visualisation.
-It can help to build pretty looking and colourful graphs, charts and plots.
-Its syntax is similar to Matlab even though it offers much fewer functions.
-Breeze-viz is built on top of JFreeChart -a Java library for creating visualisations.
+A project created for data visualization.
+It can help to build pretty-looking and colorful graphs, charts, and plots.
+Its syntax is similar to Matlab, even though it offers much fewer functions.
+Breeze-viz is built on top of JFreeChart, -a Java library for creating visualizations.